polar-computing/SeaIce/README.md

 # Decription

 A hot topic for the sea ice community is the segmentation and classification of sea ice imagery.

-Manually delineating sea ice, open water, leads and melt ponds from sea ice images is a time consuming and labor intensive process.
+The manually delineating of sea ice, open water, leads, melt ponds etc from sea ice images can be a time consuming, and labor intensive process.

 In this hackathon we developed various supervised/unsupervised training algorithms in the open source programming language Python - that read in and classify sea ice imagery.
 The algorithms are HPC compliant, and successful imagery analysis has been carried out on the Comet HPC.